-Please note that you are required to attend the Monday lecture as well as the recitation for which you are registered each week, and that absences will be penalized.
+Please note that you are required to attend both the Monday lecture and the recitation for which you are registered each week, and that absences will be penalized.
 Further details are provided under "Course Policies" below, as well as on Canvas.